Inhaltsverzeichnis

-Luck, fate, well-being, bliss, happiness… There are a whole lot of expressions that seem to mean the same thing.
+Luck, fate, well-being, bliss, happiness… There are a whole host of expressions that seem to mean the same thing.

 About the terms and their meanings